 Eggplant has many components.
 What extract from eggplants does Stemulitte have?
 It is said that the extract will activate stem cells, which, I imagine, would help us repair exercise-induced damage.
 Quoting Metabolic Research Inc, eggplants, potatoes, and tomatoes contain “a powerful alkaloid which acts as an agonist on the acetylcholine (AChR) receptor which when activated is the most effective stem-cell and growth factor combination yet discovered.”
 This may also be where the “stem” in Stemulite comes from.

 Has this claim been tested in humans?
 That is not known.

 There appear to be no published peer-reviewed studies showing that the mineral indium has any immune system modulating effect in humans.

-Yams contain small amounts of the hormone DHEA which a precursor to testosterone (and estrogen).
-DHEA was very popular in the 1990s where it was called “the fountain of youth” (a debunked claim).
+Yams contain small amounts of the hormone DHEA which is a precursor to testosterone (and estrogen).
+DHEA was very popular in the 1990s when it was called “the fountain of youth” (a debunked claim).
 DHEA does not improve fitness or strength.
 I’m admittedly am skeptical of DHEA supplements because I’ve seen them so often marketed over the years to the fitness industry with less than stellar results.